kevinmeehanofficial/FIN_LLAMA/README.md

-## FIN Llamma2 - Llama2 with Stochastic Gradient Descent (SGD) for Classification Problems
+## FIN Llamma2 - Llama2 with Stochastic Gradient Descent (SGD) for Classification

 <p align="center">
   <img src="assets/FIN_TECH_LLAMA.png" width="300" height="300" alt="Fin Tech Llama">
 </p>

-Have you ever thought about training a llama architecture for classification problems?
+Have you ever thought about training a llama for financial classification?

 Research has shown that very small LLMs can have surprisingly strong performance if you make the domain narrow enough (ref: [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) paper).